dtcenter/MET/docs/Users_Guide/installation.rst

 Running the MET Container
 -------------------------

 The container is now ready for usage!
-Simply use the exec command to invoke the MET container, along with the appropriate MET command line usage:
+Simply use the :code:`exec` command to invoke the MET container, along with the appropriate MET command line usage: